djana/goodtoknow/leaflet.md

 ### GtK #1 – Leaflet generalizes for you
 #### What’s the issue?
-When overlapping geometries from a WMS and the same ones from geojson (or other vector formats), there is a slight mismatch.
+When requesting the same geometries from a WMS and from geojson file (or other vector formats), there is a slight mismatch at the border.
 #### Why is it so?
-Leaflet applies some generalization to your vector data by default.
+Leaflet applies some generalization to your vector data.
 The smoothFactor parameter is set by default to 1.
 #### How to solve it?or not…
 Set the smoothFactor to 0.
 ```javascript